tomgazit/University-Material-Manager/README.md

 ## License

+MIT License.
-You are free to use the code for personal/commercial use, no license needed.
+You are free to use the code for personal/commercial use.

 **SPREAD THE KNOWLEDGE !**